Peptide science Group @ UPorto

 Pedro ALVES

-Pedro has recently concluded his Master degree in Bioengineering, with a Thesis titled "High-throughput cell-in-gel microarray platform for the analysis of cell behaviour in 3D matrices".
-Pedro has been working as a Research Assistant in project ANTINFECT, in which the PI is Cristina MARTINS, leader of the Bioengineered Surfaces at i3s-INEB, and the co-PI is Paula GOMES.
-Pedro was now awarded a PhD grant to continue his investigations within this research topic, supervised by Cristina MARTINS, Cristina BARRIAS, and Paula GOMES.
+Pedro as a Master degree in Bioengineering, with a Dissertation titled "High-throughput cell-in-gel microarray platform for the analysis of cell behaviour in 3D matrices".
+Pedro has worked as a Research Assistant in project ANTINFECT, in which the PI is Cristina MARTINS, leader of the Bioengineered Surfaces at i3s-INEB, and the co-PI is Paula GOMES.
+Pedro was next awarded a PhD grant to work on his Thesis titled "", supervised by Cristina MARTINS, Cristina BARRIAS, and Paula GOMES, and which he will expectedly conclude by May 2024.

 Rita FERREIRA

 Rita got her BSc (2009) and MSc (2011) Degrees in Biochemistry at FCUP.
 As part of her BSc project, she worked on the synthesis and in vivo testing of metal complexes with insulin-mimetic activity at the DQB-FCUP, under the supervision of Prof. Maria Conceição Rangel.
 As master student, she moved to Instituto de Engenharia Biomédica to work in the tissue regeneration field, where she optimized a fibrin hydrogel-based coculture system for transplantation of neural stem cells and endothelial cells for spinal cord injury repair, supervised by Profs.
 Ana Paula Pêgo and Isabel Amaral.
 Later, Rita collaborated as research assistant in two projects at i3S/INEB, in the field of nervous tissue (NanoBiomaterials for Targeted Therapies group) and bone tissue regeneration (Microenvironments for New Therapies group).
-Rita has now returned to FCUP to carry out her PhD studies, under the guidance of Profs.
-Paula Gameiro and Paula GOMES, where she aims to explore new derivatives of antimicrobial peptides as an alternative therapeutic strategy against antibiotic-resistant bacteria.
+Rita has next returned to FCUP to carry out her PhD studies, under the guidance of Profs.
+Paula Gameiro and Paula GOMES, where she has explored new derivatives of antimicrobial peptides as an alternative therapeutic strategy against antibiotic-resistant bacteria.
+Rita is about to conclude her PhD Thesis, and embrace new challenges.

 Mélanie FONTE

 Mélanie got her Chemistry Degree in 2016, having carried out her Graduation Thesis in our lab, devoted to the synthesis and characterization of derivatives of the antimalarial drug primaquine.
-Mélanie has recently concluded her MSc degree in Chemistry, having been devoted to establishment and optimization of a synthetic route towards 4,9-disubstituted acridines as potential multi-target antimalarials, and has been now awarded a PhD grant to continue her investigations within this research topic.
+Mélanie has next pursued her MSc degree in Chemistry, where she started working on the establishment and optimization of a synthetic route towards 4,9-disubstituted acridines as potential multi-target antimalarials.
+After being awarded a PhD grant, she continued her investigations within this research topic, and is now about to conclude her PhD Thesis.

 Ana Teresa SILVA

 Ana Teresa got her Chemistry Degree in 2016, having carried out her Graduation Thesis in our lab, devoted to the synthesis and characterization of ionic liquids derived from betulinic acid.
-Ana Teresa has recently concluded her Master degree in Chemistry, devoted to the synthesis and study of ionic liquids derived from antimalarial drugs.
-Ana Teresa has been recently awarded a PhD grant by the Portuguese Chemistry Society, SPQ, to study surface-active ionic liquids derived from antimalarials and amphipathic lipids.
+Ana Teresa has next pursued her MSc degree in Chemistry, devoted to the synthesis and study of ionic liquids derived from antimalarial drugs.
+After being awarded a PhD grant by the Portuguese Chemistry Society, SPQ, Ana Teresa has been devoted to the synthesis and study of surface-active ionic liquids derived from antimalarials and amphipathic lipids.
+She is now about to conclude her PhD Thesis.